New routes and frequency possibilities

 Major reasons to serve Bordeaux airport

 - Bordeaux Airport lies at the heart of the world’s best-known wine region.
-Surveys of foreign visitors, conducted by the ministry of tourism, show Bordeaux to be one of the “Top 3” tourist destinations in France.
+Surveys conducted by the ministry of tourism, show Bordeaux to be one of the “Top 3” tourist destinations in France.

 - Bordeaux Airport is situated at the centre of a modern transportation system, including an efficient and very affordable regional rail network.
 This has contributed to a boom in the number of foreign visitors choosing to purchase a second home in the area.

 - With well-balanced incoming/outgoing passenger flows, Bordeaux Airport offers a wide range of services.
-The airport has demonstrated its ability to respond to the diverse needs of its passengers and its airlines, allowing for a wide selection of airlines that includes both legacy and low cost carriers.
+The airport has demonstrated its ability to respond to the diverse needs of its passengers, allowing for a wide selection of airlines that includes both legacy and low cost carriers.

 Who is billi?

 Billi, with renewed capacity geared to welcome more operations, it offers: